-2 CORPORATE GOVERNANCE DEVELOPMENTS DURING THE YEAR
+2. CORPORATE GOVERNANCE DEVELOPMENTS DURING THE YEAR

-Currently, Mrs Fatima A. Bushihri as Acting Corporate Governance Officer replacing Mr. Fahad Foolad (Feb 2022 to Dec 2022) who replaced Mr. Sameer Abdulla Alkhan (Dec 2018 to Feb 2022) continues as per the requirement of Corporate Governance Code 2018 issued by Ministry of Industry, Commerce & Tourism (MOICT).
+Currently, Mrs Fatima A. Bushihri continues as Acting Corporate Governance Officer as per the requirement of Corporate Governance Code 2018 issued by Ministry of Industry, Commerce & Tourism (MOICT).
 The Company's Corporate Governance Code 2018 is being reviewed and updated accordingly as and when required.

-3 SHAREHOLDER INFORMATION
+3. SHAREHOLDER INFORMATION

 The existing share structure of the Company consists of only ordinary shares and there are no different classes of ordinary shares.
-As on 31 December 2022, the Company had issued 80,675,052 ordinary shares, each with a nominal value of 100 fils per share.
+As on 31 December 2023, the Company has issued 80,675,050 ordinary shares, each with a nominal value of 100 fils per share.
 All the shares are fully paid.